cbuteau/webjobs/README.md

 So the idea is a library where you learn to kick small jobs to threading and then they notify you when it is done.

+## Things Learned

+It is very import to set rules about the messages passed back and forth.
+I am sure the future holds some shared memory and locks to make things easier but for now it is entirely message based.

+Where the thread loads is where importScripts() starts relative paths.
+Some people thought it was where you spawned the Worker() constructor but I have confirmed that it is where the actual thread script resides.

+So if you load the thread from apps/src/webjobs/MyThread.js

+relative paths for importScripts() within that thread will be apps/src/webjobs/

+This is okay if you are doing development with a test website like mine but more complex for a production website.
+I believe I will have to make it configurable.

 ## Samples

 ```javascript